Kaidstor/raycast-toggle-proxy/README.md

 # Toggle Proxy Raycast Extension

-This extension allows you to easily toggle SOCKS proxy settings on macOS through the menu bar and generate Xray configurations from VLESS URLs.
+This extension allows you to easily toggle SOCKS proxy settings on macOS through the menu bar and manage Xray configurations.

 ## Features

 ### 1. Menu Bar Proxy Toggle
-Toggle SOCKS proxy settings directly from the macOS menu bar.
+Toggle SOCKS proxy settings directly from the macOS menu bar with:
+- **Multiple config selection** - Choose which config to run
+- **Improved startup logic** - Better handling of tmux sessions
+- **Current config display** - See which config is currently running
+- **Automatic session management** - Stops old sessions when starting new ones

 ### 2. VLESS to Xray Config Generator
 Convert VLESS URLs to Xray JSON configurations with: